Skip to content

 def calculate_tax(self, taxpayer: TaxPayer, admindata: AdminData):

-# admindata: data from the tax authority
+# admindata: tax administration data

 # tax calculation with children